UK tech experts · info@vividrepairs.co.uk

 This variant of the Nova 5 adds AI-powered microphone noise cancellation, making it the best choice among SteelSeries gaming headsets for streamers and content creators who need cleaner audio without investing in a standalone mic.

 The AI microphone processing genuinely works.
-I tested it with mechanical keyboard clatter, fan noise, and background conversation.
+Typical background noise for a gaming setup includes mechanical keyboard clatter, fan noise, and background conversation.
 The algorithm filters out consistent background noise while preserving voice clarity.
 It's not perfect - sudden loud noises still break through - but it's a significant upgrade over the standard retractable mic.

 Audio performance matches the other Nova 5 models.
 The 360-degree spatial audio creates an impressive soundstage for both gaming and music.
 The 40mm drivers deliver balanced frequency response with slightly elevated bass that works well for action games and EDM.